-Step 1: Determine if he or she is a true Narcissist
+1. Determine if he or she is a true narcissist.

-First thing is first.
-Find out if the person is a true Narcissist.
-Rather than reinvent the wheel.
-I would prefer that you use the best Narcissist Test provided by PsychCentral.com called Narcissistic Personality Quiz.
+First thing's first.
+Find out if the person is a true narcissist.
+Rather than reinvent the wheel, I would prefer that you use the Narcissist Personality Quiz provided by PsychCentral.com.
 Although it’s designed to determine if you’re a narcissist, you could apply it to the person you’re trying to assess.
-Here’s the link:

 After taking the test, proceed to Step 2.

-Narcissists also don’t do well with criticism.
-If you ever have an issue with a narcissist never blame him or her directly as this will only infuriate them.
+Narcissists don’t do well with criticism.
+If you ever have an issue with a narcissist, never blame them directly as this will only infuriate them.
 The best thing to do is to be indirect and talk around the issue.
 So make it more about how you feel and how it’s impacting you versus how they are at fault.

 It’s typically best to present several solutions.
-Narcissists like to be in control and if you can provide options, the better off you are.
+Narcissists like to be in control, and the more options you can provide, the better off you are.
 Options are a way to unconsciously make them feel like you respect their opinion and are asking for them to control the direction of the solution.